-Lead consultant Jim Fong, the founding director of UPCEA Research and Consulting, has extensive background in marketing at Penn State, as well as experience in private industry.
+Jim Fong, UPCEA’s Chief Research Officer, has extensive background in marketing at Penn State, as well as experience in private industry.
 Jim brings a rich understanding of the dynamics driving today’s higher education leaders, providing research-driven strategy and positioning.
-Jim often presents at UPCEA’s conferences, sharing vital information with attendees.
+Jim often presents at UPCEA conferences, sharing vital information with attendees.

-The UPCEA Center for Research and Strategy offers a variety of custom research and consulting options through an outcomes-focused pricing model.
+UPCEA Research and Consulting offers a variety of custom research and consulting options through an outcomes-focused pricing model.
 Find the option(s) that best suit your institution.